mattfbacon/typst-bot/README.md

 To run, CD into this directory, set `DISCORD_TOKEN` to your bot token, and run the `bot` binary (not the `worker` binary that's also in the directory).

+To allow use of packages, set `CACHE_DIRECTORY` to a directory to download and read packages from.

 ## License

 AGPL.
 Use `?source` to get a link to the source from deployments of the bot.